nronzel/metasift/README.md

 systems such as Unix, Linux, MacOS, BSD, etc.

 I have added some logic for checking for Windows filepaths, however I have not tested it on a Windows machine to verify everything works.
+There may also be issues with the ANSI color codes in your terminal on Windows as I believe ANSI codes are disabled by default.

 ## Testing